scottcate/ms-glossary/synopsis/round-robin.md

 ## Short description

-Round Robin is a networking term that describes a load balancing scenario for traffic distribution.
-Traffic is equally distributed in a sequence so that are requests are distributed equally amongst the available servers.
+Round Robin is a networking term that describes a load balancing scenario where traffic is distributed so that all incoming requests are distributed equally amongst available servers.

 > Please keep to about 25 words maximum.